 How Government Advertising Corrupts Media Freedom

-Over a period of four years, the Mexican government spent 2 billion US dollars in promoting its image through mass media.
+Between 2013 and 2016, the Mexican government spent 2 billion US dollars in promoting its image through mass media.
 The television sector received 35% of these resources, followed by the radio with 19%, the printed media with 17% and the online media with 6%.

 After the Center of Analysis and Investigation Fundar published its results in a 2017 report, it triggered public discomfort about the control over media and the resulting limits to freedom of expression.

 There are more than thousand officially registered media providers in the country that are eligible to receive budget for government publicity.
-However, between 40 and 50 percent of these 2 billion dollars – a quantity that equals the costs for housing reconstruction after the September 2017 earthquake – have been given to only a dozen of media outlets, among which are the 20th century media elites.
+However, between 40 and 50 percent of these 2 billion dollars – a quantity that equals the costs for housing reconstruction after the September 2017 earthquake – was given to only a dozen of media outlets, among which are the 20th century media elites.

-The online media with largest audience share, such as Aristegui Noticias, Sin Embargo and Animal Político, receive very small amounts from the government.
+The online media with largest audience share, such as Aristegui Noticias, Sin Embargo and Animal Político, received very small amounts from the government.
 However, founded less than a decade ago and identified as government critics, these digital media became the most visited in the last few years, with 2 million unique visits each.

 A similar pattern can be observed with those print media that maintain an independent editorial policy, such as the influential journal Reforma and the magazine Proceso.
 The last one is also one of the most read online platforms, according to the measurements of ComScore.

-Experts such as Manuel Alejandro Guerrero and Mireya Márquez-Ramírez, form the Ibero-American University, have pointed out that alliances of complicity between the media and the political elites favor the media concentration; and that the media on the other hand has been historically legitimizing the political power.
+Experts such as Manuel Alejandro Guerrero and Mireya Márquez-Ramírez, from the Ibero-American University, have pointed out that alliances of complicity between the media and the political elites favor the media concentration; and that the media on the other hand has been historically legitimizing the political power.

 In their book Media Systems and Communication Policies in Latin America, published in English by Palgrave Macmillan, they explain that the nature of the so called captured liberal media is a phenomenon typical for Latin America.
 They further explain that these media are liberal since they are designed under the model of private financing and are ruled by the market; but at the same time, they are captured, since in comparison to being liberal they are not guided by the public interest but are being subordinated and conditioned in different degrees by the political, economic and governmental interests.
 Guerrero and Márquez Ramírez emphasize the necessity of stronger regulation and stronger informative character of the Mexican media.